Ethics for Case Managers

 DO-NOT-ATTEMPT-RESUSCITATION (DNAR) ORDERS

-Do-not-attempt-resuscitation orders (formerly known as do-not-resuscitate orders) have been renamed to emphasize the minimal likelihood of successful CPR.
+Do-not-attempt-resuscitation orders (formerly known as do-not-resuscitate [DNR] orders) have been renamed to emphasize the minimal likelihood of successful cardiopulmonary resuscitation (CPR).
 Additionally, a specific order to refrain from intubation is referred to as “do not intubate” (DNI).

 Patients and families need to understand not only the unlikely success of resuscitation but also the risks involved, which include fractured ribs, damaged internal organs, and neurologic impairment.
-Although the patient (or family) must ultimately decide about whether to attempt CPR, healthcare professionals need to explain that withholding CPR does not equate with letting someone die.
-Rather, a DNAR order should be considered an “allow natural death” (AND) order (Curesearch, 2016).
+Although the patient (or family) must ultimately decide about whether to attempt CPR, healthcare professionals explain that withholding CPR does not equate with letting someone die.
+Rather, a DNAR order can be considered an “allow natural death” (AND) order (Curesearch, 2019).

 MECHANICAL VENTILATION (MV)

-Decisions about mechanical ventilation can be spelled out in the patient’s advance directive.
+Decisions about mechanical ventilation may be spelled out in a patient’s advance directive.
 Some patients choose to forgo MV, believing that it merely prolongs the dying process.
-Others choose to have MV when they can no longer breathe on their own.
+Others choose to have MV when they can no longer breathe on their own (NIA, 2018).
 Choosing MV may reflect the erroneous belief that this life-sustaining treatment can improve the patient’s prognosis.

 Depending on the physician, choosing MV may affect the physician’s certification of the patient as terminal and, therefore, the patient’s eligibility for hospice benefits.
 Use of MV requires that the patient lie in bed or sit in a chair with restricted movement.
 If an endotracheal tube is used, the patient will not be able to speak or swallow.
 Mechanical ventilation also increases the risk of pneumonia because it prevents patients from coughing effectively and allows fluid to build up in the lungs.